Leg Strengthening Exercises

-While bent forwards start with your hands on the floor.
-Press the heel of the straight leg(s) down into the floor so that the back of your leg activates.
+While bent forwards towards your straight leg, start with your hands on the floor.
+Press the heel of the straight leg down into the floor so that the back of your leg activates.

 - To add more weight to the pose so that your glutes and hamstrings have to work harder, reach your hands forwards after lifting them.

-Then bring your hands back, put them down, and relax.
+- Then bring your hands back, put them down, and relax.

-Do all actions slowly and smoothly.
+- Do all actions slowly and smoothly.

-Rather than suddenly reaching your hands forwards, slowly reach them.
+- Rather than suddenly reaching your hands forwards, slowly reach them.
 That way you can stop if you need to.

-But you also gradually increase the load on your leg reducing the risk of injury.
+- But you also gradually increase the load on your leg reducing the risk of injury.